tadas-subonis/dev-tasubo-com-blog/_posts/2020-01-11-how-software-development-has-changed-in-the-last-10-years.md

 ### Python again
 Data analysis and engineering changed a lot as well.
 Before, there was only numpy and matplotlib.
-Quite a few academics used R; some outcasts used Weka and Rapidminer.
+Quite a few academics used R and MATLAB; some outcasts used Weka and Rapidminer.

 However, quite quickly Python and friends took everything over.
 Jupyter, Pandas and Scikit became tools of everyday data analyst/scientist/engineer.
 Analysis and machine learning brainstorming that used to take weeks now takes only a few days.